GNUnet 0.25.1-6-gd4cc3597f

 Identity of the intended receiver.

-Definition: core.h:304
+Definition core.h:304

-References GSC_Client::client, gettext_noop, GNUNET_assert, GNUNET_CONSTANTS_LATENCY_WARN, GNUNET_CONTAINER_multipeermap_get(), GNUNET_CONTAINER_multipeermap_remove(), GNUNET_ERROR_TYPE_DEBUG, GNUNET_ERROR_TYPE_WARNING, GNUNET_free, GNUNET_i2s(), GNUNET_log, GNUNET_MST_create(), GNUNET_MST_destroy(), GNUNET_MST_from_buffer(), GNUNET_NO, GNUNET_SERVICE_client_continue(), GNUNET_STATISTICS_update(), GNUNET_STRINGS_relative_time_to_string(), GNUNET_TIME_absolute_get_duration(), GNUNET_YES, GSC_SESSIONS_dequeue_request(), GSC_stats, SendMessage::header, SendMessage::peer, SendMessage::priority, GNUNET_TIME_Relative::rel_value_us, GSC_Client::requests, GNUNET_MessageHeader::size, tc, and tokenized_cb().
+References GSC_Client::client, gettext_noop, GNUNET_assert, GNUNET_CONSTANTS_LATENCY_WARN, GNUNET_CONTAINER_multipeermap_get(), GNUNET_CONTAINER_multipeermap_remove(), GNUNET_ERROR_TYPE_DEBUG, GNUNET_ERROR_TYPE_WARNING, GNUNET_free, GNUNET_i2s(), GNUNET_log, GNUNET_MST_create(), GNUNET_MST_destroy(), GNUNET_MST_from_buffer(), GNUNET_NO, GNUNET_SERVICE_client_continue(), GNUNET_STATISTICS_update(), GNUNET_STRINGS_relative_time_to_string(), GNUNET_TIME_absolute_get_duration(), GNUNET_YES, GSC_SESSIONS_dequeue_request(), GSC_stats, GNUNET_MessageStreamTokenizer::off, SendMessage::peer, SendMessage::priority, GNUNET_TIME_Relative::rel_value_us, GSC_Client::requests, tc, and tokenized_cb().

 Here is the call graph for this function: